AviatrixSystems/Docs/HowTos/general_glossary.rst

 Network
 ^^^^^^^^^^^^^^^^^^^^^

-A collection of connected devices and software than share data.
-The biggest network is the Internet itself.
+Network is a collection of connected devices and software than share data.
+The biggest network is the internet itself.

 Network Ossification
 ^^^^^^^^^^^^^^^^^^^^^

-The danger of assuming that something in software, networking, or the Internet in general cannot change because it has not changed.
+Network ossification is the danger of assuming that something in software, networking, or the Internet in general cannot change because it has not changed.
 For example, in the Y2K scare of the 1990s, engineers worried that the Internet would stop working when the date changed from “19__” to “20__.”
 Ossification prevents software from upgrading, adapting, or improving over time.

 Network Visibility
 ^^^^^^^^^^^^^^^^^^^^^

-A holistic view of Cloud Network assets and Key Performance Indicators (KPIs) or important metrics.
+Network visibility is a holistic view of Cloud Network assets and Key Performance Indicators (KPIs) or important metrics.
 Network visibility technology provides deep insights into everything within and moving through customer’s enterprise network.

 NLB (Network Load Balancing)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A technique that shares a resource over multiple network channels to divide a sending payload over components or segments.
+NLB is a technique that shares a resource over multiple network channels to divide a sending payload over components or segments.
 There are two types of Load Balancing: Layer 4 or Layer 7.

-On-prem or on-premise
+On-Prem / On-Premise
 ^^^^^^^^^^^^^^^^^^^^^

-Software that is deployed or delivered on-premise: the servers, network connections, and other components are on the company’s property.
+It is a software that is deployed or delivered on-premise: the servers, network connections, and other components are on the company’s property.
 Off-promise software such as cloud networking software can be accessed remotely.

-On-premise software gives companies complete control over their software resources, but they are far more expensive to maintain.
+On-premise software gives companies complete control over their software resources, but they are very expensive to maintain.

 OCI (Oracle Cloud Infrastructure)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^